vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 59\.
 It is the contention of Mimamsa that words and their capacity of conveying meaning are eternal.
 60\.
 Sequence, of course, supposes priority and posteriority of the entities in sequence, while eternals are co-eternal.
-61\. kramaväntarajati; the difference resides in the createdness of the Pancarătra and the uncreatedness of the Veda, which introduces a difference of degree between the word sequences of both corpora of verbal statements.
+61\. kramavāntarajati; the difference resides in the createdness of the Pancarātra and the uncreatedness of the Veda, which introduces a difference of degree between the word sequences of both corpora of verbal statements.
 62\.
-This is Yamuna's objection, which states the extent to which he concurs in the preceding Mimämsä argument against Nyaya.
+This is Yamuna's objection, which states the extent to which he concurs in the preceding Mimāmsā argument against Nyaya.
 €3.
 This starts the discussion of the Prabhakara theory on the limitations of the validity of verbal statements.
-First general Mimämsä views on the subject are discussed.
+First general Mimāmsā views on the subject are discussed.
 64. The validity of fabda lies in its communicating contents that cannot be known through other means of knowledge.
 What I translate as 'facts" are more literally "establishedNOTES
 129
 entities," established, that is, by other means of knowledge than fabda.
 A scriptural statement of the kind "grass is green" is not strictly valid in the sense that, in order to know that grass is green, we need a scriptural statement to that effect.
 Another proving factor, c.g., the means of knowledge Perception, may turn up conceivably and thus make the scriptural statement superfluous; or we may find that grass is not invariably green, but changes its colour, which would reverse the scriptural statement.
 Scriptural validity, i.e., Scripture's being a means of knowledge, is to the Prabhakara Mimimsaka, its being the sole means of knowing a particular thing.
 To the Prabhakara this validity is ideal in the case of injunctions concerning actions which, suprasensibly, lead to a certain desired end.
 65\.
 The injunction concerning the odana oblation includes an injunction concerning the preparation of the odana and the fetchingof firewood for the cooking.
 Since experience shows that for a cooking fire one needs firewood, this karya is not strictly known on scriptural authority.